 The Pink City Rickshaw Co (PCR) has set itself out to change just that.
-They have empowered 38 local women from Jaipur, who come from different backgrounds to help tourists explore Jaipur in their rickshaw while being their local support.
-They have also curated tours for travelers which helps travelers get to places they may normally miss out on and gather a unique insight into the city.
+They’ve empowered 38 local women from Jaipur, who come from different backgrounds to help tourists explore Jaipur in their rickshaw while being their local support.
+They’ve also curated tours for travelers which helps travelers get to places they may normally miss out on and gather a unique insight into the city.

 Go Check Out